AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 - date updated

 The page should have a suitable link to go to the index page, and the edit page.

+### Exercise 16

+Edit the `delete.php` file and add a layout that shows the following details:
+- id
+- given name
+- family name
+- email address

+Add a form that has the following controls:

+- a submit button that says Delete
+- a button that says Cancel

+The page should have a suitable link to go to the index page, and the edit page.

+### Exercise 17

+Update the `index.php` file to show a suitable layout with the following shown in a table:

+- user id
+- user given name
+- user family name
+- user email
+- show link to show page
+- edit link to update page
+- delete link to delete page